solyoma/FalconBoard/README.md

 MyWhiteboard is a cross platform open source whiteboard / blackboard application with unique features that makes it perfectly suited for classroom or for online lectures.
-It has a semi infinite canvas, unlimited drawing, unlimited undo and redo, colored pens of different width, screen capture and more (see below).
+It has a semi infinite canvas, unlimited drawings, unlimited undo and redo, colored pens of different width, screen capture and more (see below).

-The project also contains a separate viewer that can only display saved drawings, but cannot modify them.
+The project also contains a separate viewer that only displays saved drawings, but cannot modify them.

-*Features* (Version 1.1.2):
+*Features* (Version 1.1.3):

    0. Works under Windows and Linux, and (I hope) on Macs too.
    1. System, dark and black view modes
+   2. Usable with the mouse and with a graphics tablet.
+(No Android or iOS versions yet.)
-   2. Freehand drawing with four different (black/white, red, green, blue) colored pens.
+   3. Freehand drawing with five different (black/white, red, green, blue/lighterblue, yellow/agenta) colored pens.
-   3. Pen and eraser pen width is adjustable separately between 1 and 300 pixels.
+   4. Pen and eraser pen width is adjustable separately between 1 and 300 pixels.
-   4. Unlimited Undo/Redo.
+   5. Unlimited Undo/Redo.
-   5. "Unlimited" scrolling of page by keyboard (PgUp,PgDown,Home,Left,Right alone or together with Ctrl for faster movement) mouse or graphics tablet (press and hold space while using them or used the wheel on the mouse).
+   6. "Unlimited" scrolling of page by keyboard (PgUp,PgDown,Home,Left,Right alone or together with Ctrl for faster movement) mouse or graphics tablet (press and hold space while using them or used the wheel on the mouse).
-   6. Mark area by right button on mouse or tablet, and
+   7. Mark an area with the right button on mouse or tablet, then
+        - click inside the area to move the marked items around on the screen, release the button to paste it to that position.
-        - draw a rectangle by pressing the R key
+        - draw a rectangle around by pressing the R key
         - insert vertical space by pressing F5.
 Magnitude is the height of the selection
-        - delete drawings completely inside this area with the Del or BackSpace keys.
+        - delete drawings completely inside selection this area with the Del or BackSpace keys.
-        - if the selected area is empty delete empty space.
+        - if the selected area is empty delete empty space from the right or from below.
         - copy / cut marked area and paste it at any position, even into new documents during the same session (screenshots excluded yet).
         - drawings completely under marked area can be re-colored.
-   7. Usable with the mouse and with a graphics tablet.
-(No Android or iOS versions yet.)
    8. Keyboard shortcuts to most functions (See Help).
-   8. Optional saving and loading sessions, option to autosave data and background image on exit.
+   9. Optional saving and loading sessions, option to autosave data and background image on exit.
   10. Loading a background image: all you draw are on a different layer above the background to have illustrations to comment on.